 Manage GCP Compute Storage Pool IAM Bindings

 The gcp:compute/storagePoolIamBinding:StoragePoolIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Compute Engine storage pools, controlling which identities can access pool resources.
-This guide focuses on three capabilities: granting roles to multiple members, time-based access with IAM Conditions, and adding individual members non-authoritatively.
+This guide focuses on three capabilities: authoritative role bindings with multiple members, time-based access with IAM Conditions, and non-authoritative member additions.

-Storage pool IAM bindings reference existing storage pools by name, zone, and project.
+IAM bindings reference existing storage pools by name, project, and zone.
 The examples are intentionally small.
 Combine them with your own storage pool infrastructure and identity management strategy.

 Teams managing storage pool access often need to grant the same role to multiple users, service accounts, or groups simultaneously.